-If you do not want to participate in service, you may do a 25-page research paper, arranged with the instructor.
+If you do not want to participate in service, you may do a 15-page APA style literature review/research paper, arranged with the instructor.
 You must arrange for this option during the first week of classes; after that time, there will be no exceptions to this course requirement.

-Learning Checks Late Policy
+Make Up Learning Checks